A Discrete Analog of Tutte's Barycentric Embeddings on Surfaces: Abstract

 \section{Abstract}

-\baselineskip=9pt Tutte's celebrated barycentric embedding theorem describes a natural way to build straight-line embeddings (crossing-free drawings) of a (3-connected) planar graph: map the vertices of the outer face to the vertices of a convex polygon, and ensure that each remaining vertex is in \emph{convex position}, namely, a barycenter with positive coefficients of its neighbors.
+Tutte's celebrated barycentric embedding theorem describes a natural way to build straight-line embeddings (crossing-free drawings) of a (3-connected) planar graph: map the vertices of the outer face to the vertices of a convex polygon, and ensure that each remaining vertex is in \emph{convex position}, namely, a barycenter with positive coefficients of its neighbors.
 Actually computing an embedding then boils down to solving a system of linear equations.
 A particularly appealing feature of this method is the flexibility given by the choice of the barycentric weights.
-Generalizations of Tutte's theorem to surfaces of nonpositive curvature are known, but due to their inherently continuous nature, they do not lead to an algorithm.
+Generalizations of Tutte's theorem to surfaces of non-positive curvature are known, but due to their inherently continuous nature, they do not lead to an algorithm.
+In fact, it is not even clear what a discrete version would be, and our first contribution is to propose a natural setup for this purpose.

-In this paper, we propose a purely discrete analog of Tutte's theorem for surfaces (with or without boundary) of nonpositive curvature, based on the recently introduced notion of \emph{reducing triangulations}.
+In this paper, we introduce a purely discrete analog of Tutte's theorem for surfaces (with or without boundary) of non-positive curvature, based on the recent notion of \emph{reducing triangulations}.
 We prove a Tutte theorem in this setting: every drawing homotopic to an embedding such that each vertex is \emph{harmonious} (a discrete analog of being in convex position) is a \emph{weak embedding} (arbitrarily close to an embedding).
 We also provide a polynomial-time algorithm to make an input drawing harmonious without increasing the length of any edge, in a similar way as a drawing can be put in convex position without increasing the edge lengths.